How similar is banana DNA to human DNA in terms of genetic makeup?

 FAQs

-How similar is human DNA to banana DNA?
+How similar is banana DNA to human DNA in genetic makeup?